microsoft/ApplicationInsights-node.js/README.md

 public addTelemetryProcessor(telemetryProcessor: (envelope: ContractsModule.Contracts.Envelope) => boolean)
 ```

-Adds telemetry processor to the collection.
-Telemetry processors will be called one by one before telemetry item is pushed for sending and in the order they were added.
+Adds a telemetry processor to the collection.
+Telemetry processors will be called one by one, in the order they were added, before the telemetry item is pushed for sending.
-If one of telemetry processors returns false then telemetry item will not be sent.
+If one of the telemetry processors returns false then the telemetry item will not be sent.
-If one of telemetry processors throws an error then telemetry item will not be sent.
+If one of the telemetry processors throws an error then the telemetry item will not be sent.

 **Example**